Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

-The main socioeconomic variables of the Anjou Borough give you a first portrait of the people who chose to live in this particular borough.
+The short portraits of the three (3) electoral districts of Anjou borough based on Montréal en statistiques give you a first socio-economic picture of the people who chose to live in this particular borough.

 Young people represent 21% of the population while older people, 65 years old and over represent 19%.

-Households: There are 5,320 households in the district with an average of 2.3 persons per household.
+Households: There are 5,320 households in Anjou-Centre with an average of 2.3 persons per household.
 Homes with one person only represent 34% of all the households.

 Single-parent families represent 19% of all the families living in Anjou Centre.